ScottLogic/blog/_posts/2025-12-22-power-of-agentic-loops.md

 Based on these observations I made updates to the Copilot instructions, which were effectively the 'master' prompt for this process.

 No, I don't consider this prompt engineering.
-An engineering discipline implies care, precious and a meticulous approach.
+An engineering discipline implies care, precision and a meticulous approach.
 This was nothing of the sort.
 When I felt there were aspects of the 'loop' that could be optimised, I gave the agent a few sentences of explanation and let it update the instructions itself.
 That isn't engineering in my books.
 It's more like coaching.

 ### Self improvement